sigintsolutions/3ProTroodosV2-Introduction/README.md

 Alternative if a default dashboard wasn't selected, the dashboards can be found on the `Dashboards` tab.

+---
 ## Downloading Data.

 To reduce the potential for abuse the source code for that particular tool is not provided, as it can be used to perform DoS attacks to thingsboard installations.

+The downloader application can be found on the following repository [3pro Data Downloader](https://github.com/sigintsolutions/3Pro-Data-Downloader)

 To download data run the thingsboard Data Downloader and input the necessary credentials.